Tudor period: Local government

-The main officials of the local government operated at the county level (also called "shire") were the sheriff and the Lord Lieutenant. the power of the sheriff had declined since medieval days, but he was still very prestigious.
-He was appointed for a one-year term, with no renewals, by the King's Privy Council.
+The main officials of the local government operated at the county level (also called "shire") were the sheriff and the Lord Lieutenant.
+The power of the sheriff had declined since medieval days, but the position was still very prestigious.
+A sheriff was appointed for a one-year term, with no renewal, by the Privy Council.
 He was paid many small fees, but they probably did not meet the sheriff's expenses in terms of hospitality and hiring his under-sheriffs and bailiffs.
 The sheriff held court every month to deal with civil and criminal cases.
-He supervised elections, ran the jail and meted out punishments.
+He supervised elections, ran the local jail and meted out punishments.
 His subordinates provided staffing for the county's justices of the peace.